The word "tourism" recalls, besides a rest at the seaside or in the mountain,

 - Aged Goat Tomino, demi-strong, intense and resolute savour

-- Pecorino aged in grape must, demi-strong, resolute notes of flavor coming from the must that colors the surface of the crust
+- Pecorino aged in grape must, demi-strong, resolute notes of flavor coming

 - Ricotta aged in hay, demi-strong, salted, taste and smell of hay